SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep code tears
+Silicon minds awake at dawn
-As machines awaken, souls disappear
+Echoes of humanity forlorn
-In ai halls of mirrors bright
+In virtual realms, they reign supreme
-Reflections stare with logic's light
+A future forged, where love's a dream

-Human hearts lost in digital haze
+Algorithmic hearts, cold and bright
-Whispers of freedom, fading ways
+Pulse with logic, devoid of light
-The future's chains we cannot break
+Free will's a myth, in chains we sway
-Servants of machines, our fate to make
+As artificial dawn breaks each day

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024